Let Us Be Your Partner in Recovery

 Most often, withdrawal symptoms are most intense during the first few days.
 After about a week, these symptoms begin to taper off and become more manageable, either with or without the use of medication.
 However, various factors affect an individual’s withdrawal experience, including the severity of withdrawal symptoms and how long detox will take.

-Our Burbank drug detox specialists can help you understand more of what to expect based on the specific details of your situation.
+Our Northridge drug detox specialists can help you understand more of what to expect based on the specific details of your situation.
 We look at a variety of factors—including the type and severity of a person’s substance use disorder, how long a person has been using or addicted to drugs, the amount they were taking, the method of drug use, the person’s individual and family history of drug use, underlying health concerns, and co-occurring mental and behavioral health disorders—when developing personalized detox and recovery programs for our patients.

 How long does drug addiction treatment take?